gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy nodded.
-She had played enough sims to know what happened to people with special abilities, and she definitely didn't want to spend the rest of her life locked in an underground lab being experimented on by someone named Norman whose only friend was a malicious bot with a squeaky wheel.
+She had played enough sims to know what happened to people with special abilities, and she definitely didn't want to spend the rest of her life locked in an underground lab with someone named Norman whose only friend was a malicious bot with a squeaky wheel.

 They reached the rocky point that sheltered Rothera's harbor in just a few minutes.